Monday, May 18, 2020

 Grudem in his book unfortunately never mentions any of these Bible verses which support Dr. Bing's definition of repentance as a "change of mind".

-Interestingly, in an article titled "The Repentance of God", Lester J. Kuyper notes that in the Pentateuch, the scholars who translated the Greek Septuagint (LXX) shied away from having God repent, because to them: "Repentance or changeableness seemed to be at variance with the omniscience of God....This scruple, however, did not bother the Greek translators of the rest of the OT, for they rather consistently translate NHM [nacham] with metanoeo".
+Interestingly, in an article titled "The Repentance of God," Lester J. Kuyper notes that in the Pentateuch, the scholars who translated the Greek Septuagint (LXX) shied away from having God repent, because to them: "Repentance or changeableness seemed to be at variance with the omniscience of God....This scruple, however, did not bother the Greek translators of the rest of the OT, for they rather consistently translate NHM [nacham] with metanoeo".
 Kuyper goes on to say: "The point to be made here is that the LXX apart from the Pentateuch understood this verb [NHM] to mean a change in mind or purpose which occurred when it is said that Jahweh repented."[6]

 Sadly, Grudem never once mentions these relevant Old Testament Bible verses which Dr. Bing alluded to in his book.[7]
 Instead, Grudem simply glosses over a few Bible verses of his own liking (none from the Old Testament), and then quickly concludes “that no committee of English Bible translators has agreed with Bing’s definition, ‘change of mind.’”[8]
 But here Grudem misrepresents both Dr. Bing and the Bible by failing to mention Dr. Bing’s statements on metanoeō in the LXX and failing to mention the relevant Bible verses in the Old Testament where the Hebrew word nacham and the Greek word metanoeō (in the LXX) are both translated in several instances as “change His mind” in the New American Standard Bible (NASB) and similarly in several of the other "widely known English Bible translations"!